TimMikeladze/slack-manifest/README.md

 ### Create a new app from a manifest

+> slack-manifest-tools -c -m ./manifest.json -at <accessToken>

+### Rotate access and refresh token

-> slack-manifest-tools -c -m ./manifest.json -t <token>
+> slack-manifest-tools -c -m ./manifest.json -rt <refreshToken>

 ### Configuration